siberianfox/tinygwiki/TinyG-Start.md

 * The "+12v" jumper position connects the fan header to the on-board 12 volt regulator (LM7812).
 This should be used if you are running a 12 volt fan and your board power (Vmot) is greater than 12 volts.
 This is the default jumper position and your v8 should have been shipped with the jumper in this position.
 * The "+Vmot" jumper position connects the fan header directly to the board power (Vmot).
 In this case your fan voltage needs to be the same as your Motor voltage, be it 12 volts, 24 volts, or anything else.<br>
 **Use this side with caution as applying 24 volts to some 12 volt fans will burn them out.**

+### Programmer/Debugger
+If you are doing serious development or want to do real-time debugging we recommend getting a programmer debugger.
+The unot of choice these days is the [ATMEL-ICE-BASIC programmer](http://www.digikey.com/product-detail/en/ATATMEL-ICE-BASIC/ATATMEL-ICE-BASIC-ND/4753381).
+The basic sells for about $50 and will program and debug AVRs (like the Xmega on the TiInyG v8) as well as the Atmel ARM chip on the pre-release TinyG v9.
+Note that as of now Avrdude will not program using the ATMEL-ICE (who's advantage is that it offers real-time debugging via Atmel Studio or Open OCD).

+The older [Atmel AVRISP MKII programmer](http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D) will also program the Xmega, and does work with AVRdude.
+But it doesn't do debugging and won't work with the ARM chips.

+Note that older AVR ICSP programmers will not work.

 ### Connecting TinyG
 At this point you can move on to [Connecting TinyG](Connecting-TinyG)